Main content

 Hot or cold?

-Your first decision is whether to hot or cold smoke in your EGG.
-Hot smoking gently cooks your food while infusing it with smoky flavour.
-Cold smoking, meanwhile, adds flavour but without affecting the texture of your ingredients — perfect for cheese or cured fish.
-Whichever you're looking to try, we've got you covered.
+You can hot smoke or cold smoke in your EGG.
+Hot smoking gently cooks your food while infusing it with smoky flavours.
+Cold smoking adds flavour but without cooking your ingredients, perfect for cheese or cured fish.

-Fill a pan with woodchips and a splash of water then place in your Fire Bowl.
-Use an EGGniter or firestarter to light the woodchips.
+Fill a pan with wood chips and a splash of water, then place it in your Fire Bowl.
+Use an EGGniter or firestarter to light the wood chips.
 Create a little teepee of wood chips around the lit area.
 Add your Stainless Steel Grid and your chosen ingredients (ideally placed away from the heat source).
-Close the dome and shut both vents almost entirely.
+Close the Dome and shut both vents almost entirely.
 Smoke for as long as your recipe requires.

 Chips or chunks?

-Chips release a quick, sharp burst of wood smoke — ideal for shorter cooks.
-They are a good option if you are worried about an ingredient taking on too much smoke too, as you can start with a little then add more to the coals as needed.
-For longer cooks or for a more intense, smoky flavour (for the chuck in our Smoked Beef Naan recipe for example), you may want to opt for chunks.
+Chips release a quick, sharp burst of wood smoke — ideal for shorter cooks or more subtle smoking.
+For longer cooks or a more intense, smoky flavour (for the chuck in our Smoked Beef Naan recipe, for example), opt for chunks.

-There's a range of flavours to choose from too.
-As a rule of thumb, Mesquite and Hickory pair well with bold ingredients that can stand up to them such as red meat, Apple and Cherry go great with pork and Pecan is the perfect allrounder but especially good for adding a nutty aroma to desserts.
+We have a range of flavours to choose from too.
+Mesquite and Hickory pair well with bold ingredients such as red meats; Apple and Cherry go perfectly with pork; and Pecan is a real all-rounder but especially good for adding a nutty aroma to desserts.

 JAcob's ladder